valouille/valouille.github.io/content/about.md

 2023 - now : **Engineering Manager - Global Growth**, Back Market, _Tokyo_

-_The Global Growth team is helping Back Market increase its impact and reach by finding growth opportunities in Europe, North America, and APAC and implement then regardless the technical or functional scope._
+_The Global Growth team is helping Back Market increase its impact and reach by finding growth opportunities in Europe, North America, and APAC and implement them regardless the technical or functional scope._

 - Automatically replace orders cancelled due to stock issues with another seller's stock
-- A/B tests on product pages
+- A/B tests on product pages & SEO improvements
-- SEO improvements
 - Currently working on Express Replacement feature (sending a replacement device when there is a defect before the customer sends it back)

 2022 - 2023 : **Engineering Manager APAC**, Back Market, _Paris/Tokyo_